Curriculum and Instruction Careers

 Most educators feel a compulsion to constantly improve the quality of education offered to their students.
 This need drives many to seriously approach this ambition by looking into a career as a Curriculum & Instruction teacher.
-Most schools require that educators have a Masters in Education in order to ascend to curriculum & instruction teacher careers in schools.
+Most schools require that educators have a Master’s in Education to ascend to curriculum & instruction teacher careers in schools.
 If you have not yet acquired a graduate degree, that should be your next step toward career advancement.
 Online programs like the Curriculum & Instruction degrees offered at the University of Cincinnati allow educators to pursue a degree focused on their career ambitions without abandoning your current students.
 To more fully explore if a career as a Curriculum & Instruction teacher is right for you, research more about the occupation.

 Curriculum & Instruction Career Overview

-It is an exciting time for curriculum & instruction teacher careers, because rampant technological advancement has students feeling more engaged in a variety of ways they previously never could be.
+It is an exciting time for curriculum & instruction teacher careers because rampant technological advancement has students feeling more engaged in a variety of ways they previously never could be.
 Not only does utilizing technology excite students about learning, but it also allows them to interact with instruction the same way they’ve become used to interacting with the world outside of school.
 It’s imperative that the next generation of curriculum & instruction specialists acknowledge the role technology can play in improving the quality of education for students.
 This is just one of many responsibilities that you’ll take on if you pursue curriculum & instruction teacher careers.

 Curriculum & instruction teacher careers are peppered with duties ranging from curriculum development to teacher training.
-They also include choosing textbooks, assessing current classroom offerings, helping to meet school goals and working to implement changes in curriculum.
-This type of educator can enrich students’ lives by researching new methods of instruction and observing current teaching models in order to determine what is working and what is not.
-By eliminating flawed curricula and replacing it with proven teaching styles, curriculum & instruction teacher careers work to improve the quality of schools, which benefits every member of the community.
+They also include choosing textbooks, assessing current classroom offerings, helping to meet school goals, and working to implement changes in curriculum.
+This type of educator can enrich students’ lives by researching new methods of instruction and observing current teaching models to determine what is working and what is not.
+By eliminating flawed curricula and replacing it with proven teaching styles, curriculum & instruction teachers work to improve the quality of schools, which benefits every member of the community.
 The best way to prepare for these added responsibilities is through an online Master of Education from the University of Cincinnati that focused specifically on imparting Curriculum & Instruction skills to educators through its unique concentrations:

 Curriculum & Instruction General Studies